musix787-sketch/databases/source/mongodb.rst

 Notable functionality
 --------------------------

-.. grid:: 2

-   .. grid-item-card:: Aggregation pipeline
+Aggregation pipeline

 - Multi-stage data processing, similar in spirit to SQL's GROUP BY but far more composable

 - Runs inside the database, close to the data

 - Can replace a surprising amount of application-side data munging

-   .. grid-item-card:: Flexible schema
+Flexible schema

 - Documents in the same collection can have different shapes

 - Schema validation rules are optional, not mandatory

 - Great for evolving data models early in a product's life

 .. _mongo-consistency: